scenariomartin/EnglishWords/words.md

 //pathetic j
 pathetic:poor:poverty
          pool                        passion 1
-sympathy :sympathize [ˈsɪmpəθaɪz] compassion pity, it was a pity it happened to her, the prettiest in the village.
+sympathy :sympathize [ˈsɪmpəθaɪz] compassion pity n, it was a pity it happened to her, the prettiest in the village.
                                   compass
                                   company ::fellow
           synthesize 1